 On September 12, 2017, the Public Staff filed a Second Motion for Extension.
-In the Second Motion, the Public Staff stated that the Public Staff and CWSNC had reached a settlement of all issues in dispute but needed additional time for the Company to provide information regarding final capital projects that the Company seeks to include in the rate case proceeding and to allow the Public Staff time to audit those projects.
+In the Second Motion, the Public Staff stated that the Public Staff and CWSNC had reached a settlement of all issues in dispute but need additional time for the Company to provide information regarding final capital projects that the Company seeks to include in the case and to allow the Public Staff time to audit those projects.
 Further, the Public Staff stated that all parties consented to the requested extension.
 The Public Staff thereafter requested that the Commission approve an extension of time until September 19, 2017, for the Public Staff and CWSNC to file a stipulation and settlement agreement and supporting prefiled testimony in this docket.
-The motion was granted by Order dated September 14, 2017.
+The motion was granted by Commission Order dated September 14, 2017.

 On September 19, 2017, the Public Staff and CWSNC filed a Joint Stipulation (Second Stipulation) in this docket (including Joint Stipulation Exhibits A - E), which set forth the terms and conditions of the settlement agreement among those parties.
-In addition, on September 19, 2017, the Public Staff also filed the testimony and exhibits of
+In addition, on September 19, 2017, the Public Staff also pre-filed the testimony and exhibits of Public Staff witnesses Sonja Johnson, Gina Y. Casselberry, Lindsay Quant and Calvin C. Craig, III in support of the Stipulations.